bunq

 Overview

-At bunq, I led design for acquisition, onboarding, and activation during a critical 10x growth phase.
-Embedded in the growth team, I worked closely with product and engineers to improve the first-time user journey.
+At bunq, I led acquisition, onboarding, and activation design during a 10x growth phase, working with product and engineering to improve the first‑time journey.

 Key results

-56% increase in customers using bunq as primary bank (estimate based on salary deposits)
+56% more customers using bunq as their primary bank (salary deposits).

 Goals